Vanishing of local cohomology and set-theoretically Cohen-Macaulay ideals: LINKAGE

 As $\zd(R/I)=\bigcup_{\fp \in \Ass_R(R/I)} \fp$, we observe that $\fm \nsubseteq \zd(R/I)$ ($\fm$ is not contained in the zero divisors of $R/I$), that is $H^{0}_{\fm}(R/I)=0$.
 From the exact sequence (\ref{exact}), one has $\depth K_{R/J}-1=\depth R/I$ (for detailed proof see \cite[Proposition 3.3]{egh-sh}).
 It implies that $\depth K_{R/J} >1$. once again, in the light of (\ref{exact}) we have $H^{0}_{\fm}(R/\fc)=0$.
 Hence, we conclude that $\fm \nsubseteq \Ass (R/J)$.
 To this end note that $ \Ass (R/I) \cup \Ass (R/J)= \Ass (R/\fc)$. \end{remark}

-Of particular interest is that if $I$ and $J$ are in the same linkage class then what properties of $I$ is shared by $J$.
+Of particular interest is that if $I$ and $J$ are in the same linkage class then what properties of $I$ are shared by $J$.
 For instance, in \cite[Proposition 1.3]{P-S74} Peskine and Szpiro proved that if $I$ and $J$ are linked ideals and $I$ is a Cohen-Macaulay ideal then so is $J$.
-The same result proved by Schenzel in \cite[Corollary 3.3]{Sch82} for Buchsbaum ideals.
-In this direction, using the results of Schenzel (Lemma \ref{Schenzel}), with some mild assumptions, we show that between evenly linked ideals the Serre's condition $(S_r)$ is sharable.
+The same result was proved by Schenzel in \cite[Corollary 3.3]{Sch82} for Buchsbaum ideals.
+In this direction, using the results of Schenzel (Lemma \ref{Schenzel}), with some mild assumptions, we show that between evenly linked ideals the Serre's condition $(S_r)$ can be shared.

 \begin{prop} Let $(R,\fm)$ be a Gorenstein local ring and $r \geq 2$ be an integer.
 Suppose that either \begin{enumerate} \item[(a)] $I, J$ are two evenly linked ideals of $R$, or \item[(b)] $I, J$ are two linked ideals of $R$ and $\fm \nsubseteq \Ass(R/I)$. \end{enumerate} Then, $R/I$ satisfies $(S_r)$ if and only if $R/J$ is so. \end{prop}